SamyaDaleh/CL-Toolbox/doc/doc.md

 ### ChartToTreeConverter

 The ChartToTreeConverter retrieves the derivated trees from a Deduction object.
 Currently not from every parsing trace the derivation tree can be retrieved.
-In general the converter searches for the goal item and retrieves the steps that lead to this goal, while considering only the first sets of backpointers in each case, hence the first found tree is generated.
-Because the search starts with the goal item the steps are retrieved in reversed order.
+In general the converter searches for the goal items and retrieves the steps that lead to this goal, while considering all sets of backpointers and removes duplicate trees at the end, so all derivated trees are displayed.
+Because the search starts with the goal items the steps are retrieved in reversed order.
 Depending on the algorithm the steps are considered either in the given or in reversed (hence flipped again) order.
 The names of the steps contain the applied rule.
-The rules are converted to trees and applied to each other in the respective order, in this way the whole derivated tree is build up and returned in bracket format.
+The rules are converted to trees and applied to each other in the respective order, in this way the whole derivated trees are build up and returned in a list of bracket formated string.

 #### CFG